Detailed Guide to ServBay Directory Structure

-ServBay is a local web development environment designed specifically for macOS, featuring an organized and minimalist directory structure.
-If you’re familiar with Linux/Unix systems, you’ll notice that ServBay’s file organization closely follows standard filesystem conventions—helping developers to quickly locate and manage various files.
+ServBay is a local web development environment for both macOS and Windows, featuring a streamlined and well-organized directory structure.
+If you're familiar with Linux/Unix systems, you'll find its file organization similar to standard filesystem layouts, making it easier for developers to quickly locate and manage various files.

-Understanding the ServBay directory structure is crucial for efficient local development, environment configuration, troubleshooting, and backing up your data.
-This document walks you through ServBay’s primary directories and their purposes.
+Understanding ServBay's directory structure is crucial for efficient local development, environment configuration, troubleshooting, and data backup.
+This article explains the main directories and their purposes in detail.

-A typical ServBay installation directory structure looks like this:
+A typical ServBay installation directory structure looks like:

 ServBay